ALA VALUE IN PARTNERSHIP

 The Suncoast Chapter ALA Business Partner Sponsorship Program is a key to our Chapter’s success.
 We recognize and appreciate the support from our Business Partners and thank you for all you have done and continue to do in helping us achieve our mission.
 We value your knowledge, participation, and commitment, and your continued support is invaluable to our success.

-It is recommended that you visit the Association of Legal Administrators (ALA) website at http://www.alanet.org to visit the Business Partner Center located at the bottom of the first page.
-Attached are guidelines published by the ALA to assist in communication, negotiation, and ways to build a long-lasting relationship between Business Partners and Chapter Members.
+It is recommended that you visit the Association of Legal Administrators (ALA) website at www.alabp.org to visit the Business Partner Center.
+There you will find guidelines published by the ALA to assist in communication, negotiation, and ways to build a long-lasting relationship between Business Partners and Chapter Members.

 MUTUALLY BENEFICIAL RELATIONSHIPS: